-Approving Acquisitions by Foreign Buyers
+Monitoring of Acquisitions by Foreign Buyers

-If approval is not granted, the buyer must decrease its ownership to less than one tenth (or less than one third or half) of the shares in the company, and can only exercise the corresponding voting power at a general meeting of the company's shareholders or other relevant corporate body.
+If approval is not granted, the buyer must decrease its ownership to less than one tenth (or less than one third or one half) of the shares in the company, and can only exercise the corresponding voting rights at a general meeting of the company's shareholders or other relevant corporate body.

 From a procedural point of view, due diligence reviews are typically conducted by the relevant professional advisers (eg, legal, financial, tax, and business or technical advisers) as a combination of document reviews and Q&A sessions with the target’s management group.
 In addition to the information disclosed by the seller in the data room, the buyer takes advantage of the relevant information available in public databases (such as the articles of association, the annual accounts and other trade register information regarding the target).

 As a rule, the due diligence material is usually provided through a virtual data room, and it is increasingly common for the data room to be split into a general data room and a clean room, the latter of which includes information that is sensitive from either a business, technical or antitrust point of view.

 Vendor due diligence constitutes more or less common practice in transactions involving private equity sellers.
 The vendor due diligence report is typically given on a non-reliance basis to the buyer and its advisers.
 Hence, separate release and non-reliance letters are typically entered into in connection with the disclosure of the vendor due diligence report.

 The buy-side legal adviser typically provides the buyer with reliance on the buy-side legal due diligence report, and, on a less frequent basis, on the buyer’s warranty and indemnity insurer or lenders.